snowflakedb/snowflake-sqlalchemy/README.rst

 Installing Snowflake SQLAlchemy
 ================================================================================

-The Snowflake SQLAlchemy package can be installed from the public PyPI repository using ``pip``:
+The Snowflake SQLAlchemy package can be installed from the public PyPI repository using :code:`pip`:

     .. code-block:: bash

         pip install --upgrade snowflake-sqlalchemy

-``pip`` automatically installs all required modules, including the Snowflake Connector for Python.
+:code:`pip` automatically installs all required modules, including the Snowflake Connector for Python.

 Verifying Your Installation
 ================================================================================

 #.
-Create a file (e.g. ``validate.py``) that contains the following Python sample code,
+Create a file (e.g. :code:`validate.py`) that contains the following Python sample code,
    which connects to Snowflake and displays the Snowflake version:

     .. code-block:: python